-The COLONIAL TREASURER: beg to move the suspension of the Standing Rules and Orders of the Council to enable me to move the second reading of the Excess Profits Tax (Amendment) Bill, 1944.
+The COLONIAL TREASURER: beg to move the suspension of the Standing Rules and Orders of Council to enable me to move the second reading of the Excess Profits Tax (Amendment) Bill, 1944.

-The COLONIAL SECRETARY seconded.
+COLONIAL SECRETARY The seconded.

 Motion put, and agreed to.